Fact checkedFact Checked

 Sugar

 Sugar isn’t healthy.
 However, many people are guilty of adding it to their cup of coffee.
 It makes the simple drink more palatable and refreshing.
-However, it’s worth noting that sugar isn’t your friend[21] as you try losing weight.
+However, it’s worth noting that sugar isn’t your friend[20] as you try to burn belly fat.

-Having coffee and lemon juice isn’t a solution for weight loss.
-Tiktok users in their fake videos might swear by this trend, but this is far from the truth.
+Having the coffee and lemon combo isn’t a solution for weight loss.
+TikTok users in their fake videos might swear by this trend, but this is far from the truth.
 It’s better to stick to your regular cup of coffee and not add even spices like cinnamon in it.

 Apart from this, there are other weight loss myths you might not hear about worth looking into.